State of Beta Kappa – Future Plans

 Near Term & Long Term Renovations

 In addition, we need to begin our recolonization feasibility study which includes some structural options for our house and other preparations for our relaunch.
 This study will also assess our alumni chapter support to undertake this task and provide the basis to reapply for our Charter from Sigma Nu to restart operations at Kansas State.
-We require approximately $250,000 to meet these obligations as Lessor to our tenant and lay our groundwork for our future Sigma Nu colony.
+We require approximately $50,000 immediately to meet current obligations as Lessor to our tenant and lay our groundwork for our future Sigma Nu colony.
+To be competitive with KSU housing and fraternity housing, 513 Sunset will require at least $2,000,000 for renovations.

 Our chapter house was once leased by the U. S. Army during WWII for housing purposes and then by the university for women students for a short time.
 Through our history of good or bad times, our alumni built and maintained our house for the good of the chapter.
 They did it for us, now it’s our turn.
 You don’t have to look far for a successful recolonization.
 Down river, Nu chapter at KU recolonized a couple of years ago and has quickly accomplished the following: number one in scholarship for new initiates, 3.59 GPA and all house at 3.41.
 Leaders, they have them, two of nine IFC seats are Nu members along with the student body president.